 Stomach sleepers, however, might find it a little too thick.
-In that case, we recommend you consider the Sierra Designs DriDown Pillow.
+In that case, consider the flat Sierra Designs DriDown Pillow.
 The TETON Sports 12 x 18 is another inexpensive model that scored just below the Compressible in this metric.

 Ease of Use

-This is a simple, easy to use pillow.
-We like that the stuff sack is built into the design of the pillow, similar to the Exped REM, which made packing and unpacking a breeze (and no lost stuff sacks!).
+This model does scream simplicity.
+We like that the stuff sack is built into the design of the pillow, similar to the Exped REM, which makes packing and unpacking a breeze (and no lost stuff sacks!).
 Just roll the pillow up, tuck it into the lip of the pillowcase, and pull the drawstring tight.
-It also fit into every mummy sleeping bag hood we tested it with and didn't move around much in our sleep.
+It also fits snug in every mummy sleeping bag hood we tested it with and didn't move around much in our sleep.
 Furthermore, it can be machine washed and dried.
 The TETON Sports 12 x 18 proved simple and easy to use for similar reasons.

-Upon receiving this pillow, send it on a trip through the washer and dryer (set to tumble dry).
-This will decompress the foam inside the pillow and increase its loft.
+Upon receiving this pillow, send it on a trip through the washer and dryer (set to tumble dry) to help decompress the foam inside the pillow and increase its loft.

 One of this pillow's drawbacks is its packed size.
-Stuffed into its attached sack, the Therm-a-Rest has a volume of 2.6 liters, making this pillow second-to-last in our review.
+Stuffed into its attached sack, the Therm-a-Rest has a volume of 2.6 liters, which is on the large end of the spectrum of models we tested.
 If packed size is a primary concern for you (but you still want a little comfort), the Sea to Summit Aeros is our Top Pick for Backpacking.
 Car campers, however, shouldn't consider the scores in this metric too heavily.

 The Therm-a-Rest Compressible is a great budget option that doesn't feel cheap.
 Sure, it's not the best for multi-day backpacking trips due to its weight and size, but it is great for shorter trips, such as car camping weekends and mid-day campsite hammock naps.
 Its comfort is unrivaled in this review.
 Furthermore, our eco-hearts are glad to see such a fine product come from upcycled materials.